sts10/medic/readme.markdown

 6. Run Medic by entering the following command: `medic -h=pwnedpasswords.txt -dw <my-exported-database>.csv`.
 Note any compromised passwords and change them ASAP.
 7. When finished, securely delete that exported CSV file.
 If on MacOS, run `srm <my-exported-database>.csv`.
 On Ubuntu-based Linux distributions, try `shred -ufv --iterations=60 <my-exported-database>.csv`.
 Your sensitive data should now be safely deleted, but feel free to securely delete Medic itself if so inclined.

+## Running tests

+`cargo test --release`, though you'll need a file with a list of hashed passwords to pass one of the tests.

+## Checking for security vulnerabilities in Medic's dependencies

+You can programmatically check Medic's dependencies for security vulnerabilities with [cargo audit](https://github.com/RustSec/cargo-audit).

+If you find vulnerabilities that concerns you, you can attempt to update the offending dependent crate yourself in the `Cargo.toml` file.
+Also, please open an issue on this repo.

 ## To do

 See Issues on GitHub for more, but here are some broad ideas: